Showing top 0 results 0 results found

 They can provide real-time order tracking and delivery notifications, so customers always know where their package is.
 Bots can even share useful product tips and how-tos, helping customers get more value out of what they bought.

 Because chatbots are always on and available, customers get the support they need when it's convenient for them, across any support channel.
-That kind of consistent communication builds the loyalty that turns into repeat business.
+That consistent communication builds the loyalty that turns into repeat business.

 Collect and use customer data